Positioning and biomechanical analysis of the cyclist on a cyclo-trainer

 Cyclist posture and bike fit

 Offer yourself the expertise of our physiotherapists for positioning and biomechanical analysis.
-You’ll just have to bring your bike and we’ll take the time to get on our bike trainer.
-This allows us to analyze your biomechanics as well as your positioning on our bike.
-We have all the necessary tools to make adjustments to your bike.
-All in association with the musculosqueletal evaluation of our physiotherapists.
+Bring your bike and we’ll set you up on the bike trainer.
+This allows us to analyze your biomechanics and positioning while on your bike.
+We have all the tools to make the necessary adjustments to your bike.
+All this in relation with your musculoskeletal evaluation performed by one of our physiotherapists.

 Your physiotherapist will take the time to: